 - Support.
 Faculty and fellow students provide guidance and support during the master’s and doctoral program.
 Advanced students are a valuable resource for newer students.
 Faculty and students often collaborate on projects and research; this work frequently leads to presentations at national and international conferences and papers published in journals.

 - Flexibility.
 Students participate in Adult Learning on a full-time (9 credit hours a semester for at least two consecutive semesters) or part-time (less than 9 credit hours) basis.
 Either way, the program flexibility meets diverse needs of master’s and doctoral students.
 Courses are offered evenings, weekends, and online to serve a wide variety of student needs.

 Applications to the Office of Graduate Admissions must be completed online.
 All application materials are submitted through this site.

-Application materials for the Graduate School and the Department of Educational Psychology and Counseling must be received by February 15th.
+Application materials for the Graduate School and the Department of Educational Psychology and Counseling must be received by February 1st for fall semester, and October 1st for spring semester.
 Applications received after the deadlines will be considered only if space is available in the program.

 Transfer credits are reviewed on a case-by-case basis.
 At the master’s level, courses taken at another institution may be considered for transfer into the master’s program.
 At the doctoral level, courses are not officially transferred although they may be used to meet degree requirements.
 To be considered for review, a transferred a course must